Oil falls on Iran talks, weak U.S. jobs data

 U.S. EMPLOYMENT GROWTH SLOWS

-The U.S. jobs report tempered recent optimism about the pace of economic expansion.
-U.S. stocks fell but pulled off their lows after the S&P 500 hit its lowest point in more than three weeks. .N]
+The U.S. nonfarm payrolls report released on Friday tempered recent optimism about the pace of economic expansion and the ability of the United States to bolster growth at a time when the euro zone is hampered by debt problems and China faces a slowdown.

-The jobs growth slowdown fed expectations that the Federal Reserve could be spurred to another round of monetary stimulus.
+U.S. stocks fell but pulled off their lows after the S&P 500 hit its lowest point in more than three weeks and the Dow Jones industrials index dipped below its 50-day average for the first time since December 20. .N]

-That was the belief of economists at most major Wall Street firms, a Reuters poll found on Monday.
+The slowdown in U.S. jobs growth bolstered expectations that the Federal Reserve could be spurred to ease monetary policy further.

 "The disappointing jobs growth, while weighing on oil prices, may open the door for quantitative easing 3 and that would be supportive to oil," said Phil Flynn, an analyst at PFGBest Research in Chicago.